Rush County is named for Benjamin Rush, who was a doctor and a signer of the Declaration of Independence.

 Contractor: P H McCormack & Son of Columbus

-Description: The building faces west and is a three story gray colored stone structure.
-On the each corner of the building is a large square stone tower with steep red colored roof.
-The centre sections have arched entrances on the first story and rise to a peaked roof.
+Description: The building faces west and is a three story gray colored stone and concrete structure.
+The building is located on the landscaped grounds of the Courthouse Square in the center of Rushville.
+On the each corner of the building is a large square stone tower with steep red roof.
+The center sections have arched entrances on the first story and rise to a peaked roof.
 On the center of the roof is a large square stone clock tower with peaked red colored roof.
+In the interior are marble wainscoting and plasters, and the floors are Venetian Mosaic.
+The walls are stone and the floors and ceilings are hollow file, flat arch construction.
+There are two large stained glass windows that are located on the third story.
+One of the windows presents the largest rendering by the state seal in existence.
+Much of the original quartered oak furniture and light fixtures are still intact.
+The coutroom is located on the west side of the third story.
+The building houses the County Circuit Court and County Superior Court of the 18th Judicial District.

 Photos taken 2008